trofi/trofi.github.io.gen/posts/272-peeking-at-stale-nixpkgs-packages.md

 Here one of numerous derivations used to produce final `system` derivation is `re2c`.
-Most derivations have `pname` and `version` in their environemnts.
-Thus the simplest hack would be to extract them with `jq` again:
+Most derivations have `pname` and `version` in their environments.
+Thus, the simplest hack would be to extract them with `jq` again:

 ```